 An offset mortgage can be a good option if you have a lot of savings, but are unwilling to use them to pay down your mortgage because you want access to them if necessary.
 However, the interest rate you earn on your money in an offset mortgage account might not be as good as putting your money in a regular savings account and overpaying on a capital repayment plan.

 If you plan to overpay on your mortgage, it’s therefore worth comparing the returns you could get via a savings account with the savings you can get from an offset mortgage.

-The government-backed Help to Buy: Equity Loan scheme aims to help those with low deposits get on the housing ladder.
+The government-backed Help to Buy: Equity Loan scheme aims to first time buyers with a low deposit get on the housing ladder.
 If, for example, you only have a 5% deposit, you can borrow 20% (or 40% in London) of the cost of your home from the government, then take out a mortgage for the remainder.

-Only available on new-build homes, the current version of the scheme offers the loans at 0% interest for the first five years and will end on 1 April 2021.
-A new scheme will then be available until 31 March 2023.
+Only available on new-build homes with regional property price caps imposed, the scheme offers the loans at 0% interest for the first five years and will end on 31 March 2023.